jarkonik/bevy_scriptum/book/src/workflow/live_reload.md

 	despawn(player.entity)
 end

--- call init to start the game, this will be called on each file-watcher script -- reload init()
+-- call init to start the application, this will be called on each file-watcher script -- reload init()
 ```